 The American Speech-Language and Hearing Association (ASHA) recognized the need for specialty recognition in the complex area of stuttering treatment.
 A Specialist has a minimum of 5 years experience as a certified SLP.
 In addition, we have documented training and treatment experience specific to stuttering.
 Letters of recommendation and testimonials of our proficiency are necessary for acceptance.
 A Specialist must then meet stringent continuing education standards and documentation of our ongoing treatment of stuttering.

 An ASHA Specialty Mentor is the highest recognition given by ASHA to a specialist.
 These Mentors are carefully chosen and are responsible for helping certify younger SLPs desiring specialty recognition.
 In addition to the specialization criteria, Mentors must have documented supervision and training of SLPs in the area of fluency disorders.

 Tim Mackesey is the only SLP in Georgia to be honored as a Specialist and Specialty Mentor.
-Atlanta Area Stuttering Specialists is the only full-time private practice devoted completely to stuttering treatment in Georgia.
+He is the only Board Certified Stuttering specialist with a full-time private practice, Atlanta Area Stuttering Specialists, dedicated to stuttering treatment in Georgia.